 a portobello “crust.”

-Meaty, flavorful portobellos make a great base for pizza toppings because they
+Meaty, flavorful portobello mushrooms are a great base for pizza toppings because they

 hold up well during baking.
 To prepare the mushrooms, gently wipe the outsides,

 and then scrape out the gills.
 Rub the caps on all sides with some

 garlic-infused olive oil.
 Place the caps, cavity up, on a baking sheet.
 Season

 with salt and pepper, and then fill with the cheesy Phase 1 topping suggested

 below.
 Bake at 450°F for about 3 minutes, or until the cheese melts.
 Just